 With proper application, most lots need restriping every two years.
 Try to coordinate this with any repairs you may be expecting to do.
 If you need lots of cracks and holes filled, it’s better to wait until this job is done to embark on restriping, so that you’re not always touching up your lot.

 And don’t forget to consider the Americans with Disabilities Act when planning your parking lot’s striping.
 These regulations call for a certain number of spaces per business/lot, they mandate a particular size space, and you must delineate them properly with the right type of markings.
 Failure to adhere to this can result in fines.

-For the best in quality asphalt striping, call Renaissance Asphalt of Utah.
+For the best in quality asphalt striping, call Renaissance Asphalt Services of Utah.